 Gather the ingredients.

 While you are cooking the soffritto, reconstitute the dried mushrooms: Place the dried porcini in a small bowl with enough warm water to cover and set aside for about 15 minutes.

 When the mushrooms are softened, drain, retaining the soaking water in a separate bowl.
 Chop the mushrooms finely and set aside.

 Add the tomato paste to the soffritto and cook until the paste thickens and darkens for about 2 minutes.

-Add the prosciutto and the ground pork, and beef and raise the heat to brown them, stirring often with a wooden spoon.
+Add the prosciutto and the ground pork and beef; raise the heat to brown the meat, stirring often with a wooden spoon.

 Add the wine and stir until most of the alcohol aroma evaporates, about 1 minute, stirring to loosen and dissolve any bits stuck to the bottom of the pot.

-Now cover the pot and lower the heat to low.
+Cover the pot and lower the heat to low.
 Let the sauce just barely simmer for a minimum of 1 hour, preferably 2 or 3 hours.
-Check it occasionally and if it seems like it's too dry, you can add some of the mushroom soaking water.
+Check it occasionally and if it seems too dry, add some of the mushroom soaking water.
 (Flavor-saving tip: Pour the mushroom-soaking water into the empty tomato purée jar so that none of the purée is wasted.)